How to Sell Your House Privately in Pretoria (2026 Guide) | Pretoria Transfer Guide - pretoriatransferguide.co.za

 You should also seek legal advice if the sale involves a trust, a company, a deceased estate, or a property with a complex title — for example, a sectional title unit, a share block, or a property in an estate with a homeowners' association.
 These transactions have specific requirements that go beyond a standard freehold residential sale.

-Our Pretoria-based attorneys have assisted buyers and sellers through hundreds of private sales.
+We have assisted buyers and sellers through hundreds of private sales in Pretoria.
 We can draft your offer to purchase, review the documents you have received, and guide you through every step of the transfer process with full transparency on costs and timing.

 R20,000 fixed fee — private sale conveyancing